macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  "Hodor."
 Beaming genially, Hodor looked from one Frey to the other, oblivious to their taunting.
 "Hodor hodor?"

  Little Walder's mount whickered.
 "See, they're talking to each other.
-Maybe hodor means ‘I love you' in horse."
+Maybe hodor means 'I love you' in horse."

  "You shut up, Frey."
 Bran could feel his color rising.